nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 [![Preparing the FAIRshake Assessment](./images/ss16.png)](https://fairshake.cloud/assessment/prepare/?target=8901&rubric=25&project=55)

-Confirming this, we being our manual assessment.
+Confirming this, Janice begins a manual assessment.

 [![Performing a Manual Assessment with FAIRshake](./images/ss17.png)](https://fairshake.cloud/assessment/prepare/?target=8901&rubric=25&project=55)

 Each metric represents a concept pertinent to FAIRness which is described shortly before each prompt but potentially in more depth on the metrics' landing page.
-Clicking on the metric "card" to the left of the question we get much more information in a new tab.
+Clicking on the metric "card" to the left of the question she gets much more information in a new tab.

 [![Global unique identifier metric on FAIRshake](./images/ss18.png)](https://fairshake.cloud/metric/104/)

-Clicking 'View assessments' we can even see what other digital objects in the database got as an answer during an assessment through a tabular view.
+Clicking 'View assessments' she can even see what other digital objects in the database got as an answer during an assessment through a tabular view.

 [![Assessments for Global unique identifier](./images/ss19.png)](https://fairshake.cloud/metric/104/assessments/)

 Clicking on any of these links will allow you to explore the projects, rubrics, or digital objects that were assessed to provide a more elaborate sense of why a particular score was received and in what context, we can see, for example, that these top entries refer to assessments made during an EBI workshop.

-Getting back to our assessment, we must determine whether our digital object satisfies the criterion at hand.
+Getting back to the assessment, Janice must determine whether the digital object satisfies the criterion at hand.
 This one asks us to provide a standard that defines the globally-unique structure of the identifier used for the resource.

 [![Identifying identifiers](./images/ss20.png)](http://lincsportal.ccs.miami.edu/datasets/view/LDS-1293)

-We find out quite quickly that we have several identifiers:
+She finds out quite quickly that there are several identifiers:
 - the data source: http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138
   - the data source's local identifier GSE70138
 - the local identifier: LDS-1293